 Jole and Jim Harmon, natives of the Toledo area, have been life-long followers of Ohio State.
 Their generous gift financed a significant renovation and expansion of the Ohio State practice facilities adjacent to the Woody Hayes Athletic Center.

 This renovation gave the Buckeyes two natural grass practice fields and two FieldTurf fields like the Ohio Stadium turf, along with four giant towers for the team videographers to record practices, and high-powered sound system, and six towers holding 248 giant lights that has no trouble lighting the four fields.

 The Harmon Family Football Park, named for the Harmons, provides Ohio State football with one of the finest, if not the finest, practice fields in all of college football…perhaps even all of football.

-Huntington’s long and distinguished history of supporting programs throughout Central Ohio includes their continual partnership with The Ohio State University — a relationship nearly 150 years in the making.
-Huntington has committed to building a better experience for students, faculty, staff, and the campus community by investing in the renovation of Ohio Stadium and the construction of The Jerome Schottenstein Center.
+Huntington Bank's long and distinguished history of supporting programs throughout Central Ohio includes their continued partnership with The Ohio State University — a relationship nearly 150 years in the making.
+Huntington Bank has committed to building a better experience for students, faculty, staff and the campus community by investing in the renovation of Ohio Stadium and the construction of The Jerome Schottenstein Center.

-Mae’s husband, Bill Jr. (BS, 1947, Real Estate/Finance), who passed away in August 2003, had a passion for athletics.
+Bill, who passed away in August 2003, had a passion for athletics.
 He was a walk-on player for the Ohio State football and baseball teams in 1946, as well as a competitive swimmer.
 He was also a Navy Seal during World War II.
-Bill Jr.’s father (Bill Sr.) was a friend of coaching legend Mike Peppe (Ohio State's first swim coach) and helped see Ohio State’s swimming program launched in 1931.
+Bill's father was a friend of coaching legend Mike Peppe, Ohio State's first swimming coach from 1931.